xAlisher/logos-docs/docs/storage/get-started/run-logos-storage-node.md

     ```sh
     logoscore call storage_module init @config.json
     ```
-7. Start the node. `start` is asynchronous: the return value only confirms the command was accepted; the real outcome is the `storageStart` event in the daemon log:
+7. Start the node. `start` is asynchronous: the return value only confirms the command was accepted; completion is signalled later by the `storageStart` event (delivered to event subscribers, not written to `logs.txt`):

     ```sh
     logoscore call storage_module start